 The rest of the paper is organized as follows.
-In the next section we present the model of stochastic fictitious play that we focus on.
-In Section 3, we analyze the convergence of the beliefs, first presenting general convergence results from stochastic approximation theory, and then applying them to fictitious play.
-In Section 4, we turn to analyzing the escape problem and determining the long run equilibrium in a general framework.
-First we present the results from large deviation theory which allow us to compute the rates of escape from the different equilibria.
+In the next section I present the model of stochastic fictitious play.
+In Section 3, I analyze the convergence of the beliefs, applying results from stochastic approximation theory and analyzing some examples fictitious play.
+In Section 4, I turn to analyzing the escape problem and characterize stochastic stability in a general framework.
+First I present the results from large deviation theory which allow one to compute the rates of escape from the different equilibria.
 These results provide a characterization of the stationary distribution of beliefs, and therefore determine the long run equilibrium.
-In Section 5, we analyze the stochastic fictitious play model and determine the long run equilibrium in some example games.
+In Section 5, I analyze the stochastic fictitious play model and determine the stochastically stable equilibrium in some example games.
 Section 6 concludes.
 Technical assumptions and proofs of some results are collected in Appendix A.